mdavis-xyz/paragraphiser_bot_aws/{{cookiecutter.directory_name}}/README.md

 # Matt's Reddit Bot Template

-This is a template for making reddit bots in python, and deploying them to AWS Lambda.

-## Why Use This Template

-### Bot Logic

-This bot template has some nice features:

-* Everything is already set up ready to go.
-You just:
-  1. run the cookiecutter template (explained below)
-  1. set up Amazon cloud credentials on your computer
-  1. run the deployment script
- Bam!
-Now you have a working reddit bot.
-This particular reddit bot looks at `r/bottest` and responds to any self post that mentions the word potato.
-Now you can just go look at that specific potato logic, see how it works, and change it into what you want your bot to do.
-That's easier than writing everything yourself.

-This bot also checks up on comments after it makes them.
-If your bot's comment gets downvoted to negative infinity, you'd want to know.
-This system sends you an email when your comment gets downvoted to negative.

-This bot also checks on the post you commented on, after you comment.
-Perhaps the submitter read your comment and changed their post.
-You may want to update your comment to avoid looking silly.

-It checks up on comments very frequently for new comments, and less frequently for old comments.
-This is to provide the perfect compromise between low latency updates, and not using the reddit API too much.
-(You'll get throttled if you try to check up on all your bot's posts, every minute)

-### Tooling and Infrastructure

-Running your own server can be a lot of hassle, and results in downtime, and hardware costs.
-I initially ran my bot on a beaglebone server, but a lightening strike in my street broke the server.
-For most bots, you can run using serverless Lambda functions in Amazon's cloud, and you won't have to pay.
-(They have a free usage tier)

-If you don't know what Amazon's "Lambda functions" are: You give them code, and they run it.
-You don't need to worry about an operating system (`sudo apt-get install blah`).
-You don't need to worry about scaling.
-If your reddit bot wants to comment on a thousand posts per second today, and nothing tomorrow, Amazon will happily handle that.
-(Reddit will definitely throttle that, but my point is that you don't need to worry about scaling, and you only pay for the seconds of computation that you use.)

-You can try to run a simple script as a cron job on a simple server.
-As mentioned earlier, there are downsides to a physical server, and a virtual machine is more expensive than lambda functions.

-This tooling is very customisable, and can be extended to use any AWS resource.
-You want to send an SMS whenever your bot spots a certain type of post?
-That's easy, just modify the cloudformation template.
-You want to use an image recognition API?
-Same again, it's far easier than with other tools.

 ## How To Use It

 1. This repo is a [cookiecutter](https://cookiecutter.readthedocs.io/en/latest/index.html) template.
 Install the `cookiecutter` library.